Take to the trails as a true eco-warrior with these sustainable hiking tips and planning guide!

 6. Don’t sh*t where others eat

-If mother nature calls, which let’s be honest is more likely then not, consider where you do your business.
+When mother nature calls, consider where you do your business.
 Assess whether it’s near a food or water source as this could ruin the resources available in the area.
 Some regions might require you to take all poop with you, so also make sure you know the rules of the land.

 You should never do your business closer than 200 feet to a stream or river to avoid contaminating natural water sources.
 Just being mindful of the trail as well, nobody wants to know what you had for breakfast.
 The best practice is to dig a small hole, do your thing, and make sure you cover it.
 Look for ethical toilet roll too.